ItsNotYJ/ID-ASG1/README.md

 Also I changed the background linear gradient color to the same as the home page so as to match the color scheme.
 Plus I adjusted the margin spacing between each feature and the border thickness to make it more readible and comfortable for the eyes.

-Summary for commit 8.0:
+#### Summary for commit 8.0:
 * Completed Responsiveness for Features Page
 * Added linear background gradient color same as home page
 * Adjusted styling for each feature for better viewing experience

 ## Commit 9.0
+For the ninth commit, I have completed the responsiveness for the gameplay page.
+The main component was adjusting the embedded video frame sizes as well as the header and title font sizes.
+There was not much required to adjust for responsiveness other than that.
+I changed the background gradient to the same color scheme of the rest as well.

+I decided to remove the credits paragraph as I felt that it was uneccessary

-Summary for commit 9.0:
+#### Summary for commit 9.0:
-* TBD
+* Gameplay page responsiveness done
+* Updated background gradient color to the same as other pages
+* Updated README.md format a slight bit (header sizes and stuff)

 ## Features:
 ### Existing Features: